Consistency of common spatial estimators under spatial confounding: Abstract

 \section{Abstract}

-This paper addresses the asymptotic performance of popular spatial regression estimators on the task of estimating the effect of an exposure on an outcome in the presence of an unmeasured spatially-structured confounder.
-This setting is often referred to as ``spatial confounding."
-We consider spline models, Gaussian processes (GP), generalized least squares (GLS), and restricted spatial regression (RSR) under two data generation processes: one where the confounder is a fixed effect and one where it is a random effect.
-The literature on spatial confounding is confusing and contradictory, and our results correct and clarify several misunderstandings.
-We first show that, like an unadjusted OLS estimator, RSR is asymptotically biased under any spatial confounding scenario.
-We then prove a novel result on the consistency of the GLS estimator under spatial confounding.
-We finally prove that estimators like GLS, GP, and splines, that are consistent under confounding by a fixed effect will also be consistent under confounding by a random effect.
-We conclude that, contrary to much of the recent literature on spatial confounding, traditional estimators based on partially linear models are amenable to estimating effects in the presence of spatial confounding.
+This paper addresses the asymptotic performance of popular spatial regression estimators of the linear effect of an exposure on an outcome under ``spatial confounding" --- the presence of an unmeasured spatially-structured variable influencing both the exposure and the outcome.
+We first show that the estimators from ordinary least squares (OLS) and restricted spatial regression are asymptotically biased under spatial confounding.
+We then prove a novel main result on the consistency of the generalized least squares (GLS) estimator using a Gaussian process (GP) working covariance matrix in the presence of spatial confounding under infill (fixed domain) asymptotics.
+The result holds under very general conditions --- for any exposure with some non-spatial variation (noise), for any spatially continuous fixed confounder function, using any Mat\'ern or square exponential kernel used to construct the GLS estimator, and without requiring Gaussianity of errors.
+Finally, we prove that spatial estimators from GLS, GP regression, and spline models that are consistent under confounding by a fixed function will also be consistent under endogeneity or confounding by a random function, i.e., a stochastic process.
+We conclude that, contrary to claims in some literature on spatial confounding, traditional spatial estimators are capable of estimating linear exposure effects under spatial confounding as long as there is some noise in the exposure.
 We support our theoretical arguments with simulation studies.